mvmprojects/MVM-Kitchen-Sink/Programming Topics/Javascript and Typescript/README.md

 #### Arrays

-If you want to initialize with a certain value, these are good to know:

-	Array.from('abcde')
-	Array.from('x'.repeat(5))
-	Array.from({length: 5}, (v, i) => i)   // gives [0, 1, 2, 3, 4]

-Where `{ length: 5}` is an object that will be converted to an array with a length of 5, but each position will be undefined and so `v` will also be undefined.
-The current index will be used as the value to place onto the position, hence the values of 0, 1, 2, 3 and 4.

 To sum up the values in an array, you don't need a for loop.
 The reduce method takes up a single line:

     return numbersArray.reduce((previousValue, currentValue) => previousValue + currentValue, 0)